-Northland, northern Auckland and Taranaki were bracing for thunderstorms, high winds and possible flight disruptions last night, as much of the rest of the country basked in sunny spring weather.
+Northland, northern Auckland and Taranaki were buffeted by thunderstorms and high winds last night, as much of the rest of the country basked in sunny spring weather.

 "We heard this big wind come through and then next minute this huge crash," Michelle said.